DocAdam/adamthepugh/site/docs/case-studies/overview.md

 - [Migrations and Information Architecture](./migrations-and-ia.md)
 - [Analytics and Reporting](./analytics-and-reporting.md)

-These pages are the strongest proof on the site because they show not just what I’ve done, but how I approach documentation problems in practice.
+If you want the strongest overall example, start with [TeraCreators Help](./teracreators-help.md).
+For more on my broader approach, see [How I Work](../portfolio/overview.md).